dsc-courses/dsc40a-2023-sp/index.md

 {{ site.description }}
 {: .fs-6 .fw-300 }

-{: .success } Welcome!
-Please carefully read the [Syllabus](../Syllabus), and I'll see you in class on Monday!
+{: .welcome} Please carefully read the [Syllabus](../syllabus) and join [Campuswire](https://campuswire.com/p/GAA3B3FEA) for announcements.
+I'll see you in class on Monday!

 {{ site.staffersnobio }}